tajchert/BusWear/README.md

 ###Thanks

-Goes to [Polidea](https://www.polidea.com/) for putting me on a project that make me do that library, Dariusz Seweryn for idea with Class name in path String.
+Goes to [Polidea](https://www.polidea.com/) for putting me on a project that make me do that library, Maciej Górski for Manifest merger, and Dariusz Seweryn for idea with Class name in path String.